Moccazio/sharadar_db_bundle/README.md

 Unlike the standard zipline bundles, it allows incremental updates, because sql tables are used instead of bcolz.

-Make sure you can access Quandl, and you have a Nasdaq api key.
+Make sure you can access Nasdaq-Data-Link, and you have a Nasdaq api key.
 I have set my Nasdaq api key as an environment variable.

 >export NASDAQ_API_KEY="your API key"